arnavdodiedo/person-detection-yolo/README.md

 `python predict.py -c config_person.json -w /path/to/best_weights.h5 -i webcam`

 It carries out detection on the image and write the image with detected bounding boxes to the same folder.
+If webcam is chosen then detected bounding boxes are drawn in realtime.